Fear is a huge motivator to inaction when investing in property.

-As you can see, knowledge and contingency planning allows you to defeat the fear
+As you can see, knowledge and contingency planning allows you to defeat the fear of tenant vacancy.

 Finally, follow this strategy with each fear that’s put you into analysis paralysis and you’ll be well prepared to take the leap and create wealth through property investing.

 Sam Saggers is CEO of Positive Real Estate and Head of the buyers agency which annually negotiates $250 million-plus in property.
 Sam's advice is sought-after by thousands of investors including many on BRW’s Rich 200 list.
 Additionally Sam is a published author and has completed over 2000 property deals in the past 15 years plus helped mentor over 2200 Australian investors to real estate success!

 Disclaimer: while due care is taken, the viewpoints expressed by contributors do not necessarily reflect the opinions of Your Investment Property.